Table of Contents

 An important condition is that the evaluation is an average of two or more measurements and at two or more different office visits.
 Hypertension is defined as systolic blood pressure greater than 140 mm Hg and diastolic blood pressure greater than 90 mm Hg under the same evaluation conditions.
 Prehypertension is a state between normal blood pressure levels and hypertension, which has a significant risk of progressing into hypertension in the future (systolic blood pressure between 120–139 and diastolic between 80–89).

-According to the famous Framingham heart study, in between systolic, diastolic and pulse pressure, systolic blood pressure initially followed by pulse pressure, is the most important prognostic marker for the prediction of the risk factor of disease of cardiovascular system in patients greater than 60 years of age, and the diastolic blood pressure is important in patients less than 50 years of age.
-Most common types of Sphygmomanometer are Mercury and Aneroid.
-Automated oscillometric BP measuring devices are used in increasing amounts nowadays and gaining popularity.
+According to the well-known Framingham heart study, in between systolic, diastolic and pulse pressure, systolic blood pressure initially followed by pulse pressure, is the most important prognostic marker for the prediction of risk factors for cardiovascular disease in patients greater than 60 years of age, whereas diastolic blood pressure is important in patients less than 50 years of age.
+The most common types of sphygmomanometer are Mercury and Aneroid.
+Currently, automated oscillometric BP measuring devices are used increasingly and gaining in popularity.

 There are three acceptable measurements of blood pressure.